SEED-VT/TraceFL/README.md

 **Authors:** [Waris Gill](https://people.cs.vt.edu/waris/), [Ali Anwar](https://chalianwar.github.io/), [Muhammad Ali Gulzar](https://people.cs.vt.edu/~gulzar/)

 > [!NOTE]
 > TraceFL is accepted at ICSE 2025.
-TraceFL artifact is fully functional and can run in less than 15 minutes on Google Colab with single click.
+TraceFL artifact is fully functional and runs in less than 15 minutes on Google Colab with a single click.
 Read the full README for more details.

 ## 1. Purpose
-**TraceFL** is the first interpretabilty techniques that enables interpretability in Federated Learning (FL) by identifying clients responsible for specific global model predictions.
+**TraceFL** is the first **interpretability technique** that enables interpretability in Federated Learning (FL) by identifying clients responsible for specific global model predictions.
 By making such provenance information explicit, developers can **exclude** problematic clients, **reward** high-quality clients, or **debug** misclassifications more systematically.

 <img src="tracefl.png" alt="Interpretability in Federated Learning using TraceFL" width="600"/>